Phil Irving: Working career

 Irving's first engineering job started in 1922 working for the Australian engineer Anthony Michell at the firm of Crankless Engines Ltd in Fitzroy, Victoria.
 At the firm worked under both Michell and engineer T.L.
 Sherman.
-Irving said: "It was the greatest stroke of luck imaginable that I started work under two such eminent men...".
+Irving said: "It was the greatest stroke of luck imaginable that I started working under two such eminent men...".

-Between 1926 and 1929 Irving jointly owned and operated a motorcycle workshop in the regional town of Ballarat, Australia with Ken Granter.
-As the economic climate harshened in 1929 business at the shop slumped and it was forced to close.
+Between 1926 and 1929, Irving jointly owned and operated a motorcycle workshop in the regional town of Ballarat, Australia, with Ken Granter.
+As the economic climate harshened in 1929, business at the shop slumped and it was forced to close.
 A historic plaque commemorates the former location of the workshop at 28 Doveton Street, Ballarat in Victoria.

 In 1930, he left Australia and travelled to Britain as pillion passenger and mechanic to John Gill, a Scottish engineer, on the return-leg of Gill's World motorcycle and sidecar journey from UK to Australia and back, using a 600 cc sidevalve engined Vincent HRD, giving press-exposure to the business.

 On arrival in UK Irving obtained employment at Velocette as a design and production engineer working on metallurgy, developing pioneering techniques to form aluminium castings around the cast-iron barrels used for the motorcycle engine cylinders.

 Just before the 1931 British motorcycle show - traditionally held late in the year to showcase the manufacturers' next MY (model year) range – Philip Vincent offered Irving work at his business in Stevenage (alongside engineer E.J.
 Massey from the original HRD company) where they commenced a lifelong friendship.

 Irving had two stints working for Vincent; in the early thirties and from 1943 when he worked at Stevenage as Vincent's Chief Engineer.

 From 1937 to 1942 he again worked for Velocette at their Hall Green Factory in Birmingham, where he designed and patented a number of features including the famed rear suspension adjustment used on the post war spring-frame Velocettes.
 It was also used on the LE Velocette, a motorcycle he sketched during his war years at the company.
 Irving also designed the prototype Model 'O' Velocette, a shaft-drive twin cylinder machine of 600cc capacity and loosely based on the supercharged 500cc racing machine known as 'The Roarer'.

 In 1942 he moved to London and worked with Joe Craig at Associated Motor Cycles Ltd at Plumstead.

-In July 1943 Phillip Vincent wrote to him and invited him to return to the Vincent HRD company at Stevenage to develop the opposed piston two stroke engine to be fitted to the eleven man airborne lifeboat.
+In July 1943 Philip Vincent wrote to him and invited him to return to the Vincent HRD company at Stevenage to develop the opposed piston two stroke engine to be fitted to the eleven man airborne lifeboat.

 Irving remained in UK until 1949 when he returned home to Australia, after the Vincent motorcycle business was put into receivership under Mr C E Baillie.